Derryn Hinch: Politics

+In February 2024, Hinch announced that he would run in the 2024 Melbourne City Council election, but withdrew his bid in April 2024 saying he could not afford the costs of the campaign.

 Controversies

 Michael Glennon

-In 1985, Hinch reported that Michael Glennon, who had previously been convicted of indecent assault against a minor, was operating a youth camp while facing new charges.
-Hinch, who says he was concerned that parents were unknowingly sending their children to Glennon's camp, first appealed privately to then Victorian Premier John Cain and the then-Attorney-General, as well as the head of the Roman Catholic Church in Australia, but in Hinch's words, they "washed their hands" of the situation.
+In 1985, Hinch reported that a former Roman Catholic priest, Michael Glennon, who had previously been convicted of indecent assault against a minor, was operating a youth camp while facing new charges.
+Hinch, was concerned that parents had been unknowingly sending their children to Glennon's camp, first appealed privately to then Victorian premier John Cain and the then-attorney-general, as well as the head of the Roman Catholic Church in Australia, but in Hinch's words, they "washed their hands" of the situation.
 Subsequently, Hinch publicly identified Glennon during his trial on the third set of charges, in spite of the strong sub judice rule under Australian jurisprudence.
 This delayed the trial while Hinch was tried on contempt of court charges; Hinch was fined $10,000 and imprisoned for twelve days.
 This was the first time anyone had gone to prison on a prior restraint issue in Australia.
 Hinch appealed his case as far as the High Court of Australia, which affirmed his conviction.
 In its ruling, the Court held that despite Hinch's motivation of warning the public that Glennon continued to hold a position in a youth organisation, it was sufficient to inform them of the current charges against him, and that the information about his prior conviction was prejudicial under Australian law.
-Hinch called the incident "the thing I'm most proud of in my life."
+Hinch called the incident "the thing I'm most proud of in my life".

 Mick Gatto's call

-On 24 June 2008, while Hinch was discussing the celebrity status of underworld crime figures during his drive program, Mick Gatto phoned in and had a brief confrontation with Hinch, ending with a death threat.
+On 24 June 2008, while Hinch was discussing the celebrity status of underworld crime figures during his Drive program, Mick Gatto phoned in and had a brief confrontation with Hinch, ending with a death threat.

 John Laws

-On 30 July 2007, John Laws and Hinch attended the 40 Years of Radio Legends, after which Hinch complained the "event had been turned into a tribute to Laws", among other comments which caused ill feeling between the two.
+On 30 July 2007, John Laws and Hinch attended the 40 Years of Radio Legends television program, after which Hinch complained that the "event had been turned into a tribute to Laws", among other comments which caused ill feelings between the two.

-On 5 December 2007, Hinch was abused verbally with obscenities by John Laws while dining at lunch with 2CH personality Bob Rogers in a restaurant at the Finger Wharf in Woolloomooloo, Sydney.
+On 5 December 2007, Hinch was abused verbally with obscenities by Laws while dining at lunch with 2CH personality Bob Rogers in a restaurant at the Finger Wharf in Woolloomooloo, Sydney.